matzyu1/Int_SQL_Data_Analytics/README.md

 ## Analysis Approach

+### 0. Data Cleaning & Preparation

+Before conducting any analysis, the raw transactional dataset was cleaned and transformed into structured views to ensure accuracy and consistency across all downstream queries.

+#### 🧹 Data Cleaning (`clean_ecom_uk` view)
+The initial step involved filtering and standardizing the raw data:

+- Removed records with missing `customer_id` to focus only on identifiable customers
+- Excluded invalid transactions:
+  - Negative or zero `quantity` (returns or errors)
+  - Zero or negative `unit_price`
+- Converted `invoice_date` into a proper date format for time-based analysis
+- Selected only relevant fields for analysis

+This resulted in a clean transactional dataset used as the foundation for all further analysis.

+#### 🧱 Customer-Level Aggregation (`customer_base` view)
+A second view was created to transform transactional data into customer-level metrics:

+- Aggregated data at **customer + date level**
+- Calculated:
+  - `total_orders` (distinct invoices per day)
+  - `revenue` (quantity × unit price)
+- Derived key customer attributes:
+  - `first_purchase_date` using a window function
+  - `cohort_year` to enable cohort analysis
+- Retained `country` for geographic insights

+This structured dataset enables efficient analysis of:
+- Customer lifetime value (LTV)
+- Cohort performance
+- Retention behavior

+#### 💡 Why This Step Matters
+Creating reusable views:
+- Ensures **data consistency** across all analyses
+- Improves **query performance and readability**
+- Separates **data preparation from business logic**, making the project more scalable and maintainable

+---

 ### 1. Customer Segmentation Analysis
 - Categorized customers based on total lifetime value (LTV)
 - Assigned customers to High, Mid, and Low-value segments